Project / Kellie’s Castle, Batu Gajah, Perak

 In collaboration with FSquared (interior architecture)

 Kellie’s Castle is one of Malaysia’s most intriguing architectural vestiges from the early 20th century.
-Construction of the mansion was halted upon Kellie-Smith’s sudden death in Lisbon in 1926 and was left unfinished since then.
+Construction of the mansion was halted upon Kellie-Smith’s sudden death in Lisbon in 1926 and has remained unfinished since then.

 Our team conducted desk and field research into the history of the family and their abandoned mansion.
-We were able to reconstruct some of Kellie-Smith’s life and aspirations during his time in Malaya by drawing from a variety of sources.
-These included The National Archives, the late architect Chen Voon Fee’s speculation on the architectural intent of the mansion, and interviews with experts and residents in Batu Gajah and Ipoh.
+We were able to reconstruct some of Kellie-Smith’s life and aspirations during his time in Malaya by drawing from various sources.
+These included the National Archives, the late architect Chen Voon Fee’s speculations on the architectural intent of the mansion, and interviews with experts and residents in Batu Gajah and Ipoh.
 The book Generations: The Story of Batu Gajah by Ho Tak Ming also provided invaluable information about that era.

-Kellie’s Castle was scathingly labelled as ‘Agnes’ Palace’ by one of William Kellie-Smith’s contemptuous colonial peers to highlight the fact that his wife, Agnes, financed the building.
+Kellie’s Castle was scathingly labeled as ‘Agnes’ Palace’ by one of William Kellie-Smith’s contemptuous colonial peers to highlight the fact that his wife, Agnes, financed the building.

-We were informed that one of Kellie-Smith’s granddaughters, Frances Boston-Smith, visited the mansion a few years earlier.
-She had donated photographs of Kellie’s first mansion, The Kellas House (originally situated beside Kellie’s Castle but was bombed during the Japanese Occupation), to the Batu Gajah District Office.
-These images provided us with a sense of his eclectic taste in interior furnishing and collectables, which mirrored the rather odd mix of architectural styles* of Kellie’s Castle.
-As fate would have it, Kellie’s Castle later came to be known as Kellie’s Folly.
+We learned that one of Kellie-Smith’s granddaughters, Frances Boston-Smith, visited the mansion a few years earlier.
+She donated photographs of Kellie’s first mansion, The Kellas House (situated beside Kellie’s Castle but bombed during the Japanese Occupation), to the Batu Gajah District Office.
+These images gave us insight into his eclectic taste in interior furnishings and collectables, which mirrored the rather odd mix of architectural styles* of Kellie’s Castle.
+As fate would have it, Kellie’s Castle later became known as Kellie’s Folly.

 *Moorish Revival / Indo-Saracenic / Greco-Roman